dodorare/crossbow/docs/src/tutorials/hello-world.md

 icon = "path/to/icon.png"
 ```

-> We decided to refuse from lib.rs file for a more convenient project configuration so we need only `main.rs` to deploy our code
+> We decided to refuse from lib.rs file for a more convenient project configuration.
+We need only `main.rs` to deploy our code
 ```rust
 // main.rs